“[Judy] in the parlance of show folk, is what is known as a sure-fire show-stopper and box-office magnet.” – Uncredited article, 1955

 Check out The Judy Room’s Spotlight on Easter Parade here.

-July 10, 1950: Hedda Hopper devoted her latest column to her recent chat with Judy who apparently was blaming herself for losing the parts in both Annie Get Your Gun and The Barkleys Of Broadway.
+July 10, 1950: Hedda Hopper devoted her latest column to her recent chat with Judy, who apparently blamed herself for losing the parts in both Annie Get Your Gun and The Barkleys Of Broadway.
 “Mr. Mayer was wonderful to me.
 He always has been,” Judy said.
 “So I’ve been suspended.
 However, Mr. Mayer promised to take care of me.
 I’m to get so much a week to live on while I’m out of work.”

 Check out The Judy Room’s “The Films That Got Away” section for more details.